ibm-cloud-docs/hardware-firewall-shared/faqs.md

 ## Does IBM Cloud charge for firewall bandwidth?
 {:faq}

-The Hardware Firewall (Shared), Hardware Firewall (Dedicated), and FortiGate Security Appliance are not metered for bandwidth.
+The Hardware Firewall (Shared), Hardware Firewall (Dedicated), and FortiGate Security Appliance (FSA) 1G are not metered for bandwidth.
+FSA 10G is charged for firewall bandwidth after 20 TB are used.
 Additionally, these products can reduce total bandwidth utilization by limiting the traffic that servers must respond to.

 ## How do I upgrade the uplink of my Hardware Firewall (Shared)?
 {:faq}